tripal/tripal/docs/extensions/search.rst

 Tripal ElasticSearch
 --------------------

-The Tripal Elasticsearch module allows you to easily manage the indexing and display of Elasticsearch on your Tripal website.
+The Tripal ElasticSearch module allows you to easily manage the indexing and display of ElasticSearch on your Tripal website.
 It also easily enables Cross-Site Querying, allowing you to connect to other Tripal sites and provide additional search results to your users.

 `Documentation <https://github.com/tripal/tripal_elasticsearch/blob/master/docs/README.md>`__
 `Repository <https://github.com/tripal/tripal_elasticsearch>`__